stevetsim/Simple-Online-Blog-with-Laravel-based-Backend-System/README.md

-# Online Blog with backend system
+# Online Blog with Laravel-based backend system
 It is a simple online blog written in **Laravel** that include all basic function as a blog, such as login, blog management as well as comment management function

 ---